mph-/lcapy/doc/circuits.rst

 Notice, the second example requires specific nodes to determine the open-circuit voltage across.
-The advantage of the netlist approach is that component names can be used , for example,
+The advantage of the netlist approach is that component names can be used, for example,

    >>> cct2.V1.V.laplace()
       5